wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 This requires a change to the API:
 * `id` is currently required in partOf objects, it needs to be optional.
-* a new field needs to be added to part and partOf objects: `subPart`
+* a new field needs to be added to part and partOf objects: `partName`

 ## Preliminary Work